CGReinhold/cgrblog/source/reading/index.md

 ## 2021

+- 13/05 - A Proper Drink, Robert Simonson
+- 02/05 - World Travel: An Irreverent Guide, Anthony Bourdain and Laurie Woolever
 - 18/04 - Antkind, Charlie Kaufman
 - 01/03 - A Gentleman in Moscow, Amor Towles
 - __22/02 - My Year With Eleanor, Noelle Hancock__